Domingos Fernandes Calabar: Execution

 In Porto Calvo, now under the command of Arciszewski, the Netherlands paid him funeral honors.

 Two years later, in 1637, Prince Maurice of Nassau came to Brazil.
-Prince Maurice contributed to the idea that the Dutch colonization would be better than others, something inconsistent compared to the same look on his retirement from Brazil, where he was accused of prejudice to the Company of the West Indies, and have taken the classic model of exploitation exhaustive - which forced the revolt of Brazilians, among them André Vidal de Negreiros, Shrimp and Felipe Henrique Dias - treated as heroes of the expulsion of the Netherlands.
+Prince Maurice contributed to the idea that the Dutch colonization would be better than others, something inconsistent compared to the same look on his retirement from Brazil, where he was accused of prejudice to the Company of the West Indies, and have taken the classic model of exploitation exhaustive - which forced the revolt of Brazilians, among them André Vidal de Negreiros, Filipe Camarão and Henrique Dias - treated as heroes of the expulsion of the Netherlands.

 In popular culture

 The composer Chico Buarque, along with Ruy Guerra, made in 1973 a play entitled: "Calabar: The Praise of Treason" where he first traitor to the condition of Calabar was revisited.
 This position could be more to report the situation at the time dictatorial than a historiographical overview of the events of the seventeenth century.